Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Variable SBLA Spectral Size

 \subsection{Hierarchical Framework}

 In the previous section, we found that SBLAs seem to associate with halos in a manner such that the halo masses are sensitive to spectral size, but this neglects the fact that extended absorbing structures are made of potentially numerous smaller ones.
 In many cases smaller SBLAs must be sub-divisions of larger SBLAs.
-How do we address this?
-We simply assume that the largest SBLA trace the structure and the smaller SBLAs within them add duplication with less physical value.
+In order to address this, we explore the hypothesis that, when SBLAs on different size tiers overlap, the largest SBLAs trace the dominant structure and the smaller SBLAs within them add duplication with less physical value.
+This is effectively a hierarchical framework since smaller SBLAs are common but larger SBLAs take priority.
+An added benefit of this approach is that the size of SBLA samples built this way will more closely reflect the natural extent of their absorption complex.